cameronsamuels/bocracy/.github/CONTRIBUTING.md

 There is also a [dev release](https://dev.bocracy.com) that has specific unfinished changes (don't rely on it).
 For contributing in any form, you can be added to the [credits](https://bocracy.com/credits).

-## The Google Group
-b-Ocracy has a [Google Group](https://bocracy.com/betatest) for the beta testers that we use to send out announcements and game related information.
-Please join this group so you can be up to date with the game.
-When joining this group, you will be listed as a beta tester in the [credits](https://bocracy.com/credits) (first name & last initial unless asked otherwise).

 ## The GitHub repo
 We appreciate it when you star this repo, and/or follow our team members.